National Museum of Flight: Hangar 4: Concorde

 This is the main display hangar and contains "The Concorde Experience" and "The Jet Age" exhibitions.
 "The Concorde Experience" includes a walk-through and around the aircraft (with an accompanying audio guide available), an audio-visual presentation about the history of G-BOAA, and an exhibition about the history of Concorde with prototype and production Rolls-Royce/Snecma Olympus 593 engines, aircraft seats and numerous small objects.
 "The Jet Age" includes a stack of engines, showing the development of the jet engine and how this drove the growth of commercial aviation.
 The engines displayed here are a de Havilland Ghost turbojet, a Rolls-Royce Avon turbojet, a Rolls-Royce Conway turbofan, a Rolls-Royce Spey turbofan, a Rolls-Royce RB211 turbofan and a General Electric CF6 turbofan.

+In 2018, A BAE Systems Hawk T.1A, XX308, was moved into Hangar 4 and put on permanent display.
+This aircraft is notable for being a former Red Arrows aircraft, and was one of 9 planes flown in formation with a Concorde over the Scottish Parliament building on 1 July 1999 to commemorate the opening of the Parliament for the first time.

 Other exhibitions

 Additional permanent exhibitions were opened in recent years in other wartime buildings on the site, with a hands-on interactive gallery about flight called "Fantastic Flight" and another dealing with the history of the site called "Fortunes of War".
 There is also a restored parachute packing building, called "The Parachute Store".
 Other buildings house various exhibits including a Green Goddess, and an AEC Matador used by the RAF in Malta.